rooseve/msg-rpc/README.md

 ###How to use?

-Basically, there're two preparatory things to be done, whether server or client:
+Basically, there're two preparatory things to be done, for both server or client:

 1. Tell how to send out a message
 2. Forward the messages came in to the msg-rpc

+*Actually there's normally a 3rd for the server, when the client disconnect, the server should do some clean up work.*

-Here's a websocket example between browser/nodejs.
+Here's a websocket example between browser/nodejs, but just for illustration purposes.
+Reference [these examples](https://github.com/rooseve/msg-rpc/tree/master/example) for more details.

 #####Server (NodeJs):